-[In highlights from Gamasutra's Member Blogs, our bloggers write about diverse topics, including how to deal with feature creep, and how games don't always play fair.
+[In highlights from Gamasutra's Member Blogs, our bloggers write about diverse topics, including how to deal with feature creep, summaries of recent academic studies, and how games don't always play fair.

 Member Blogs can be maintained by any registered Gamasutra user, while invitation-only Expert Blogs -- also highlighted weekly -- are written by selected development professionals.